-During the first 3 days of school TK and K students will be part of a color group, not assigned to a specific teacher.
+During the first 4 days of school TK and K students will be part of a color group, not assigned to a specific teacher.
 Each color group will rotate through the classrooms and meet each teacher.
-Permanent class assignments will be posted on the King St. side doors on the evening of the first Friday of the school year.
-No need to bring any supplies (pencils, paper, etc.)
+Permanent class assignments will be posted on the King St. side doors on the evening of the first Thursday of the school year.
+No need to bring any supplies (pencils, paper, etc.).

 Common Core State Standards (CCSS) establish clear, consistent guidelines for what every student should know and be able to do in math and English language arts from Kindergarten through 12th Grade.
 Forty-five states have recently adopted the CCSS, including California.